University of Pittsburgh Medical Center

 Eligibility: Applicants must be Board Certified or eligible for certification in Otolaryngology, Plastic Surgery, or General Surgery.
 All applicants must be eligible for licensure to practice medicine in the State of Pennsylvania.
 Applicants must go through the American Head & Neck Society Match to be considered for a fellowship.
 The fellowship is a minimum of one year in duration.
 Applicants with a potential for a career in academic surgery are preferred.

-Fellows’ Duties/Responsibilities: The successful applicant will be appointed as an Instructor in Otolaryngology.
+Fellows’ Duties/Responsibilities: The successful applicant will be appointed as a Clinical Instructor in Otolaryngology.
 Active participation in weekly tumor board and patient planning conference, as well as all aspects of patient care, is anticipated.
 Fellows are expected to participate in medical oncology and radiation oncology clinics 6-8 days throughout their fellowship year.
 Once a month, each fellow will partake in clinic with that month’s assigned head and neck faculty.
 Other educational opportunities fellows are encouraged or required to attend include weekly Grand Rounds, bi-weekly Head and Neck Lecture Series, and bi-weekly Head and Neck Reconstructive Journal Club. fellows will oversee, teach and mentor head and neck residents.
-Currently, the fellow actively participates in a wide variety of surgeries, including cranial base surgery.
+Currently, the fellow actively participates in a wide variety of surgeries, including microvascular free flaps and robotic surgery.
 Many procedures are undertaken in a multidisciplinary environment, including neurosurgery, plastic and reconstructive surgery, and thoracic surgery.
 The successful applicant must be able to function effectively in a high-volume surgical program with an emphasis on resident training and research.
-Fellows will have graduated clinical responsibilities and will become proficient in all aspects of head and neck cancer surgery from a new patient visit through survivorship care.
+Fellows will have graduated clinical responsibilities and will become proficient in all aspects of head and neck cancer and microvascular reconstructive surgery from a new patient visit through survivorship care.
 A multitude of opportunities for personal growth are available, and fellows can look to Head and Neck faculty for mentorship, guidance and leadership.

 Supervision, Teaching & Call: The fellow will participate in the teaching of residents throughout their time here.
 All fellows are expected to take call approximately 6 weeks a year as a member of the faculty in the department.